What Is a CMMS? Definition, Benefits, How It Works, & Examples

 Large businesses were often the primary users of the original CMMS systems, which first appeared in the 1960s.
 To update digital records and keep track of maintenance chores, technicians used punch cards and IBM mainframes.
 Punch cards were replaced by checklists that technicians entered into CMMS systems at the end of their shifts in the 1970s.

-In the 1980s and 1990s, as computers become smaller, more accessible, more widely distributed, and more connected, CMMS became more common among small and medium-sized organizations.
+In the 1980s and 1990s, as computers became smaller, more accessible, more widely distributed, and more connected, CMMS became more common among small and medium-sized organizations.
 In the 1990s, CMMS started transferring data across LANs, or local area networks.
 Many of the new CMMS systems ran on one server but could be accessed from any terminal in the facility.

 Intranets and web-based connectivity became more common in the 2000s, extending CMMS capabilities to a variety of mobile devices, field applications, and operational sites.
 This generation’s CMMS software ran on local servers, therefore upgrades had to be handled locally by the client, who typically watched over the process while vendors handled upgrades remotely using conference calls.